shenef/Boktai-Speedrunning/src/shinbok/any.md

 <img class="right" style="padding: 10px 0px 10px 10px; width: 206px; height: 78px; object-fit: none; object-position: 50% 60%" src="./assets/images/clock_tower_igt_san_miguel_2.webp"></img>

 - _You should now have over 3900 Solls and be able to buy all the necessary items to finish the game._
-- Talk to guy in the back.
+- Use a ![icon][speed_nut] Speed Nut, then talk to the guy in the back.

 **Lita - Item Shop 2**

-- Buy 3 ![icon][power_nut] Power Nuts & sort your inventory before closing the shop menu and leaving.
+- Buy 10 ![icon][power_nut] Power Nuts & sort your inventory before closing the shop menu and leaving (3 for Lifeless Town, 7 for Ancient Tree).

 **Accessory Shop**